ojuskulkarni/spa-stock-app/README.md

 # spa-stock-app
 demo

-this app will display live data with updated date
+This app will display live data with updated date
+App developed on AngularJs with javascript

+to run this application, run index.html